Keeler Women’s Center is open for in-person appointments, classes, and support groups. Some classes will still be available via Zoom.

 - Dental care: Toothbrush, toothpaste, floss, mouthwash

 Our funding comes through the ministry fund of the Benedictine Sisters.
 Annually the development office sponsors a major fundraiser, Night of Dreams, which helps fund the salaries of the sisters on staff.
 We also receive grants and individual donations to assist with salaries, program expenses, and hospitality costs.
 Several small fundraisers also help.
-We are grateful to Catholic Charities for providing space.

 We are a ministry of Mount St. Scholastica, Inc. and our EIN number is 48-0548363.
 Donations can be made to Mount St. Scholastica, Inc. for Keeler Women’s Center.
 Information about memorials and other gifts is available.